RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

 This is the first in a series of tutorials where we will design and build the basic systems and mechanics of a Real Time Strategy (RTS) style game.
 The RTS genre is one of my personal favorites, so it felt like a good place to start with a whole tutorial series.
 But the systems we will build over this tutorial are not just strictly related to the RTS genre.
 When you break them down into their bare basics, you will find similar mechanics in genres like World Building, ARPG and Turn Based RPG to name a few.

 A few things before we start on this adventure: what will be learning about?
 The various systems that make up the general RTS genre, Unity engine and software design and architecture patterns, with a focus on the S.O.L.I.D principles.
-A more concise explanation on S.O.L.I.D will come at a later date, but we will go over the importance of following design principles for your projects, whether they be personal or professional, the pros and cons to this design principle and how they apply to games.
+A more concise explanation on S.O.L.I.D will come at a later date, but we will go over the importance of following design principles for your projects, whether they be personal or professional, the pros and cons to this design pattern and how they apply to games.
 And as you might have guessed we will be building these systems in Unity's standard Mono Behaviour OOP way, but we may visit a DOTS hybrid approach when it comes to the performance tutorials.

 We will start by setting up the project, you can either clone the repo https://github.com/RenderOrder66/RtsBasics.git, or follow along.
 I have created this in Unity version **2019.3.6f1** as a HDRP project.
-I've added a plane for the ground, set up this character prefab which is a standard capsule and added a cube for 'eyes'.
-It's always good to have a point of reference for the front of the character.
-We will assign the NavMeshAgent component to our character and bake the NavMesh surface on our ground.
+I've added a plane for the ground, set up this character prefab which is a standard capsule and these stylish sunglasses for eyes: link - https://www.turbosquid.com/FullPreview/Index.cfm/ID/1041035.
+Lastly assign the `NavMeshAgent` component to our character and bake the NavMesh surface on our ground.
 For now this is all we need so let's add a script to our scene to control our character to a target destination.

     public class MousePointToDestination : MonoBehaviour
     {